 If you live and work in the E.U., it’s pretty clear that the GDPR applies to you.
-But there’s a twist.
-You have to comply with the GDPR if you offer goods or services to anyone in the E.U.(including citizens, permanent residents or even tourists), regardless of your location or number of employees.
-If you’re involved in running a website you’ll need to pull your socks up.
-Websites and mobile apps are a service, and I.P. addresses are considered personal data.
-You’ll need to comply unless you do something drastic like put a blanket block on anyone in the E.U. using your service so you don’t collect any information from them at all.
+However, you must also comply with the GDPR if you offer goods or services to anyone in the E.U.(including citizens, permanent residents, or even tourists), regardless of your location or number of employees.
+As websites and mobile apps are a service, and I.P. addresses are considered personal data, you’ll need to comply unless you do something drastic like put a blanket block on anyone in the E.U. using your service so you don’t collect any information from them at all.

 The legislation’s official definition of personal data is intentionally broad and covers any data that can be used to identify someone, even indirectly.
 That includes the following kinds of personal data: